Famous5000/powerstoremod/README.md

 ## Contributing

-Feel free to submit more example content to this repository.
-For example sprites, I recommend re-coloring existing blocks and using the existing Mindustry palette.
+Feel free to submit ideas to this mod.

 ## Want more mods?